-145m Religion in Los Angeles (4, Irregular) Examines the variety of different religious groups and movements in Los Angeles, one groups and movements in Los Angeles, one of the world's finest laboratories for studying religious innovation, diversity, and pluralism.
+145m Religion in Los Angeles (4, Irregular) Examines the variety of different religious groups and movements in Los Angeles, one of the world's finest laboratories for studying religious innovation, diversity, and pluralism.

-150g Religion and Immigration (4, Sp)
+150g Religion and Immigration (4, Sp) Study of social and cultural consequences of immigration through the lens of religion.

-Study of social and cultural consequences of immigration through the lens of religion.
 Concurrent enrollment: WRIT 140.